JoanneOs/SBA319/README.md

 Each route worked as expected, and I was able to test the full cycle of creating, reading, updating, and deleting trucks using Postman.

 /////////////////////////////////////////////////////////////////////////
+Driver route tested too I did the same thing.
+I was able to do full CRUD operations (Create, Read, Update, Delete) using Postman.
 /////////////////////////////////////////////////////////////////////////